aldovidalabreu/Portfolio-Code/README.md

 ---

-## How to Explore the Code
+## Important

+-This GitHub portfolio is focused on sharing files; the explanation of each project is available on my portfolio website.
 -Each project has its own folder with all the necessary files.
--Some projects include a `results` folder with visualizations.
+-Some projects include a dashboard file.

 -For detailed explanations and step-by-step instructions, visit my portfolio: [www.aldovidalportfolio.com](http://www.aldovidalportfolio.com)